One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 “100” simply meant “no mistakes”.
 It also didn’t take into consideration the customer’s reaction to the service experience.

-Conversely, the rep could receive a very complicated call from a very irate customer & really do an excellent job.
-But due to the “strict, points-based” system in place, could easily receive a 90 due to some minor, procedural errors or omissions that really didn’t impact the call negatively or deteriorate the customer’s satisfaction with the service delivery.
+Conversely, the rep could receive a very complicated call from a very irate customer & really do an excellent job, but due to the “strict, points-based” system in place, could easily receive a 90 score due to some very minor, procedural errors.
+Often, these types of mistakes or omissions really didn’t impact the call negatively or deteriorate the customer’s overall satisfaction with the service delivery.

 The points-based system was truly incapable of interpreting the call “as a whole”.